 During or just towards the end of WWII my mother rented a house that was partly a farm.
 The large backyard faced on the muddy Thames River and the front of the house,faced a street called River Road.
 River Road has since been made popular in a song by Sylvia Tyson.
 This was a rural environment, just outside the small city of Chatham, Ontario.
 Farms were all around us.
 Located in Southern Ontario, the Chatham/Kent area is kind of a Canadian bread basket.
 Across the way from us was a farm where they had the most wonderful apple orchard.
 We liked to sneak over there and pick up the windfalls, apples that had fallen naturally from the tree, because they were very sweet.

 Mother pig and her piglets had the same idea.
 The piglets were there and we found them and we thought of them as toys.
-My sister, three years younger than and I was between the ages of seven or eight.
+My sister, three years younger than and I, was between the ages of seven or eight.
 We were munching on apples and tossing apples at the piglets and listening to them squeal.
 Then came a monstrous apparition, the mother pig.
 She was gigantic.
 She was angry.
 She was coming straight at us and I knew that we were in a whole lot of trouble.

 Now apple trees have fairly low limbs and they're pretty easy to climb.
 I ran for the nearest accessible tree, dragging my sister by the hand behind me.
 I started to climb up but she couldn't climb because she was too small.
 She was wearing a short, print cotton dress and not much else because it was summer.
 I dragged her up the trunk of that tree, ignoring all obstacles such as bark and projections, to where I was and then up a little higher, so that we were well out of reach of mama pig who was snorting and huffing around the tree below us.
 We stayed up that tree what seemed like forever.
 Eventually the mother pig forgot what she came for and wandered away.
 Very carefully and very quietly we went down that tree trunk.
 I lowered my sister .
 She was all scratched and scraped and bloody and dirty.
-I was in somewhat better condition but I knew I was in for it at home.
+I was in somewhat better condition but I knew I was in for it when we got home.

 I don't remember if I told me parents about the pig but I may have said something about climbing trees.
 In any case I got what we called a 'lickin' for that, a good, old fashioned one with a strap.
 I'd saved my sister's life, not because I was so terrible fond of her at the time but because I'd have been in SO MUCH TROUBLE if the pig had eaten her!